junxit/us-congress-bills-111/metadata.md

 - 2010-12-16 — Committee on Indian Affairs.
 Reported by Senator Dorgan with amendments.
 With written report No. 111-371.
 - 2010-12-16 — Committee on Indian Affairs.
 Reported by Senator Dorgan with amendments.
 With written report No. 111-371.
 - 2010-12-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 701.
+- 2010-12-21 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S10934; text as passed Senate: CR S10934)
+- 2010-12-21 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S10934; text as passed Senate: CR S10934)